dchambers/oxymora-monorepo/packages/oxymora/docs/OXYMORA_COMPONENTS_ARE.md

 Composability is diminished once state or side-effects are introduced into a component, such that not all use cases for a component remain possible once a component ceases to be pure.
 You can find a practical example of this within the [StackBlitz demo](https://github.com/dchambers/oxymora-monorepo/tree/master/packages/oxymora#try-a-demo), which implements the following three use cases using the `TodoList` component:

-- No routing.
+- TodoMVC with no routing.
-- Client-side routing where state isn't persisted.
+- TodoMVC with client-side routing and where state isn't persisted.
-- Full routing where state is persisted using local-storage.
+- TodoMVC with full routing and where state is persisted using local-storage.

 Of these three use cases, only the first two can be supported by the stateful version of the `TodoList` component, whereas all three can be supported by leveraging the pure component.
-As is mentioned in that demo, although `TodoList` could be re-written to explicitly support the third use-case in the stateful version, doing so would then prevent the first two use cases.
+As is mentioned in that demo, although `TodoList` could be re-written to explicitly support the third use-case in the stateful version, doing so would then prevent its use when implementing the first two use cases.

+So with stateful components you genuinely can't always have your cake, and eat it too 🧁.

 ## Faster to Feedback by Reducing Clicking

 _TBD_ (section to be written once example `react-testing-library` tests have been added for `TodoList`).

-## Faster to Feedback by Eliminating Clicking
+## Even Faster to Feedback by Eliminating Clicking

 For those choosing to [test via a view-model](#testable-via-view-model), testing through slower view based tests (e.g. `react-testing-library`) will either be completely eliminated, or substantially reduced, depending on whether the developer chooses to have any view based tests at all (e.g. for verifying that a component's view is correctly bound).

-In both cases, extensive behaviour tests will occur using only the reducer function, which effectively acts as the view-model for the component, and which will result in much faster and completely reliable tests.
+In both cases, extensive behaviour tests will occur using only the reducer function, which effectively acts as the view-model for the component, and which will result in much faster and completely reliable tests than otherwise.

 ## More Robust

-It's not just my experience; developers that try them regularly report finding that pure functions lead to fewer bugs, for example:
+It's not just my experience; developers that try them regularly report finding that pure functions lead to fewer bugs and simpler code, for example:

 - https://dev.to/nimmo/pure-functions-and-why-i-like-them
 - https://www.learnhowtoprogram.com/react/functional-programming-with-javascript/pure-functions